oktetlabs/styleguides/cguide.md

 Name `f` may be used for a file descriptor or `FILE` variable associated with file (*not* socket or device).

-Name `fn` may be used for a string constanting the file name.
+Name `fn` may be used for a string containing the file name.

 Names `p`, `q` must be used as a pointer to some data element (structures, elements of array, etc).
 It is acceptable to use `p` and